 The Friends of Blaauwberg Conservation Area (FoBCA) is a voluntary group of concerned citizens whose mission it is to contribute to seeing that the BBNR is protected and utilised to the benefit of the general public now and for the future.
 They are affiliated to WESSA Western Cape.

 The FoBCA is a registered Non-profit Organisation (Reg No: 068-317 NPO) and as such their Constitution must comply with certain requirements.
-A new Constitution was adopted in April 2008.
+A new document Constitution (82 KB) was adopted in April 2008.